timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 package main

 import (
+	"bufio"        // Package for buffered I/O
 	"encoding/gob" // Package for encoding and decoding data "fmt"          // Package for formatted I/O
 	"net"          // Package for network operations
+	"os"           // Package for OS functions
+	"strings"      // Package for string operations
 )

-// Message represents the structure of the message sent from the client to the server type Message struct {
+// Message represents the structure of the message to be sent to the server type Message struct {
-	Content string // Content field holds the actual message content }
+	Content string // Command field holds the command to be executed }

+// Response represents the structure of the response received from the server type Response struct {
+	Output       string // Output field holds the command execution output ErrorMessage string // ErrorMessage field holds the error message, if any }

 func main() {
-	// Establish a connection to the server at "localhost:1234" using TCP protocol conn, err := net.Dial("tcp", "localhost:1234")
+	// Connect to the server at TCP address "localhost:1234" conn, err := net.Dial("tcp", "localhost:1234")
 	if err != nil {
 		fmt.Println("Error connecting to server:", err)